mathrithms/BunnyCDN-Python-Lib/README.md

 # BunnyCDN Python Lib
 BunnyCDN is one of the fastest and most cost effective CDN.

-With this BunnyCDN PHP Class you can easily implement it and turbo charge your website content to deliver it at lighting speed to your visitors.
+With this BunnyCDN Python Library you can easily implement it and turbo charge your website content to deliver it at lighting speed to your visitors.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will let you install the bunnycdnpython python library running on your local machine.

 ### Prerequisites
 Programming language: Python